hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

     w.Write([]byte("ok"))
 ```

-> pay attention to the `}()` at the end, we are creating and instantly invoking the function here.
+> pay attention to the `}()`: We are creating and instantly invoking the function.

 ## Conclusion

-And that's it.
 We just built a Realtime Chat app in 45 Lines of Go.

 #### Disclaimer: This is not production Ready Code, for simplicity reason we omitted all the Error Checking and Input Sanitization